Stabat Mater (Dvořák): Structure and scoring

 The composer structured the Stabat Mater in ten movements, and scored it for four vocal soloists, soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir (SATB) with sometimes divided voices, a symphony orchestra and organ.
 The orchestra features parts for two flutes, two oboes, cor anglais, two clarinets in A, two bassoons, four French horns (two in F, two in D), two trumpets, three trombones, tuba, timpani, organ and strings.
 The organ has an independent part accompanying the women's chorus in the fourth movement, but is not used otherwise.
 Similarly, a single solo phrase in the opening of the second movement is assigned to the cor anglais, which is otherwise absent.
 Though not specified in the score, it can be played by one of the two oboists, as they are not playing during this section.
 The approximate duration of the work is 90 minutes.

 In the following table of movements, the movement number is followed by the beginning of the text, the stanzas set in the movement (counting three lines as one stanza), the vocal performers (choir and solo), the tempo marking at the beginning, time signatures and key.
 The symbol common-time is used to denote common time (4/4).

 Movements

-The music is structured in ten movements which focus on different aspects of the poetry, depicting the suffering of Mary and the compassion of the person reflecting it in various shades of scoring, tempo and keys.
+The music is structured in ten movements which focus on different aspects of the poetry, depicting the suffering of Mary and the compassion of the person reflecting it in various shades of scoring, tempo and key.
 The music of the first and last movements shares themes, framing the composition.
 The movements offer a rich variation in vocal scoring, from one solo voice to various combinations of solo voices, solo voice with choir, and choir alone.
-While nine movements remain in slow tempo and reflect Mary's suffering in compassionate meditation, the final movement offers a vision of paradise.
+While nine movements remain in slow tempo and reflect Mary's suffering in compassionate meditation, the quicker final movement offers a vision of paradise.